awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 #### AwsS3Object<a name="asff-resourcedetails-awss3object"></a>

-Details about an Amazon S3 object\.
+The `AwsS3Object` object provides information about an Amazon S3 object\.

 **Example**